-73. Montana election administrators requested and supported HB 176's change to Montana's late registration deadline because allowing late registration to occur on Election Day placed an excessive administrative burden on Montana's election administrators.
-See Exhibits 4-6; see also Exhibit 7, $\P$ 4, 6; see also Exhibit 8, $\P$ 5-7.
+72. Montana election administrators requested and supported HB 176's change to Montana's late registration deadline because allowing late registration to occur on Election Day placed an excessive administrative burden on Montana's election administrators.
+See Exhibits 4-6; see also Exhibit 7, ¶¶ 4, 6; see also Exhibit 8, ¶¶ 5-7.

 Response: Disputed as misleading and incomplete.
-Defendants refer to the personal opinions of three election administrators who do not claim to reflect the views of all administrators.
+Defendant refers to the personal opinions of three election administrators who do not claim to reflect the views of all administrators.
 Def.'s Exs.
 4, 5, 6.
-Defendants refer to the personal opinions of one legislator who points only to the requests of one election administrator, whose views are already reflected in a separate declaration.
+Defendant refers to the personal opinions of one legislator who points only to the requests of one election administrator, whose views are already reflected in a separate declaration.
 Def.'s Ex.
-8, ¶¶5-7; see also Def.'s Ex.
+8, ¶¶ 5-7; see also Def.'s Ex.
 4. Other election administrators opposed or did not support HB 176.
 For example, Elections Administrator Regina Plettenberg testified that EDR's repeal would result in fewer people being able to vote.
-Rate Aff. ¶9; WNV Ex.
+Rate Aff. ¶ 9; WNV Ex.
 I at 54-55.
-And the election administrator for Lewis and Clark County testified in opposition to the bill and explained that moving the last day to register to vote would simply make lines longer on an earlier date.
-Rate Aff. ¶10; WNV Ex.
-J at 11, 36-39.
+Other election administrators testified that repealing EDR would be administratively unhelpful to them, and as to the critical importance of EDR.
+See Seaman Decl.; Semerad Decl; Rate Aff. ¶ 9; WNV Ex.
+J at 9-11.